andresebr/kumodd/README.md

 Downloading native Google Apps docs, sheets and slides is much slower than non-native files, due to conversion to Lilbreoffice formats.

-Because native Google Apps files do not provide a MD5 digest, kumod currently updates only when the local and remote Last Modified time stamps differ by more than one second.
+Because native Google Apps files do not provide a MD5 digest, kumod currently only looks for time stamp differences to detect file changes.
+It downloads again only when the local and remote Last Modified time stamps differ by more than one second.

 Kumodd looks for multiple revisions of a file, but does not download all of them.